Uncategorized

 How did I get to this place?

 As a teenager I remember feeling quite cut off from my body.
-Perhaps like others out there I invested mainly in my head – everything above the neck – my body was just the vehicle to get my thinking self from A to B. I pursued academic study and reading to try and understand the world around me and I guess to try to feel safe in it and to find my place.
-The journey back to connection with my body and myself in my body has been a long one.
+Perhaps like others I invested mainly in my head – everything above the neck – my body was just the vehicle to get my thinking self from A to B. I pursued academic study and reading to try and understand the world around me and I guess to feel safe in it.
+The journey back to connection with my body and myself in my body is a long one.
 It’s an ongoing daily practice to foster a relationship of trust with my body.

-From the age of about 19 there was a pull to yoga at the Brighton Buddhist Centre which was in Park Crescent Terrace at that time.
+From the age of about 19 there was a pull to yoga at the Brighton Buddhist Centre in Park Crescent Terrace at that time.
 Just down the road from my student house.
 It’s safe to say, however, despite yoga being in my life on and off for such a long time I never fell in love with it.
-My experience of the contemporary world of yoga in the UK context has been tricky to navigate and it has taken a long time to figure this out.
-Despite attending yoga classes over many years and a all manner of trainings (including Yoga Teacher Training in 2015)… You will not hear me say… I love yoga.
-And I know I can’t be alone in this.
+My experience of the contemporary world of yoga in the UK context has been tricky to navigate and it is taking time to figure out.
+Despite attending yoga classes over many years and all manner of trainings (including Yoga Teacher Training in 2015)… You will not hear me say… I love yoga.
+And I know I’m not alone in this.

-Of course there have been many positive experiences in yoga classes and moments on my mat where I have felt connected in and peaceful.
-At times I have struggled and been overwhelmed with feelings of anger, fear, or sadness, and tears have come.
-I have also felt confused on the yoga mat and I can recall feelings of humiliation, of striving and failure, and of not belonging.
-There have been times when I wanted to leave a class – but didn’t feel brave enough to.
+Of course there are many positive experiences in yoga classes and moments on my mat with connection and peace.
+At times I struggle and feel overwhelmed with feelings of anger, fear, or sadness, and tears have come.
+I also feel confused on the yoga mat and I can recall humiliation, striving and failure, and of not belonging.
+There have been many times when I wanted to leave a class – but didn’t feel brave enough to.

-Over time, I have evolved a kind relationship with my emergent Reluctant Yogi self!
-I am curious about my ambivalence towards yoga and I can accept and even respect that I am someone who often does not find it easy or even desirable to make my way onto a mat and stay there.
-Not to mention the fact that my main desire these days often enough, when I find myself near a yoga mat, is to just lie down and stay there.
+Over time, I am evolving a kinder relationship with my emergent Reluctant Yogi self!
+I’m curious about my ambivalence towards yoga.
+I am able to accept that I am not someone who finds it easy or even desirable to make my way onto a mat and stay there.
+And often when I do find myself near a yoga mat, often my inclination is to just lie down and stay there.
 Rest.
-Drop my body down.
-Let go.

-In moving towards working with somatic practices, embodiment and yoga therapy I have found my crew! and happily been able to re connect with my body, heart, mind and spirit.
+In moving towards working with somatic practices, embodiment and yoga therapy I am starting to find my crew! and happily been able to re connect with my body, heart, mind and spirit.
 Yoga philosophy helps me make sense of how I want to move through life and connect with others and the planet.
-The pull to the many practices of yoga continues to be real and strong and consistent.
-The learning is deep, profound and has only really just begun.
-Finally – I find my place and sense of belonging and a language I feel comfortable using within the therapeutic, somatic, embodied and trauma informed community of practitioners.
+The pull to the many practices of yoga continues.
+The learning has only really just begun.
+Perhaps I will find my place and sense of belonging and a language I feel comfortable using within the therapeutic, somatic, embodied and trauma informed community of practitioners.
 Embracing all of who I am.
 Right here.
 Right now.

 I can now explore what I want to offer as a Yoga Therapist (I have never felt comfortable calling myself a yoga teacher) and know that I can offer support to others.
-Especially perhaps those who like me – aren’t loving yoga! or people who find it quite challenging to connect to their body in a yoga class and would prefer to work one to one and explore and connect to their own unique experiences.
+Especially perhaps those who like me – don’t love yoga! or people who find it a challenge to connect to their body in a yoga class and would prefer to work one to one and explore and connect to their own unique experiences.

 I can only share or teach from what I know and have experienced – it’s the only truthful way to move forward.